 Muscle Strain in the Abdomen

 A muscle strain is a stretching or tearing of the muscle fibers.
-It is also called a pulled muscle.
-The abdomen is protected by a thick wall of muscle in the front and sides.
+It's also called a pulled muscle.
+The belly (abdomen) is protected by a thick wall of muscle in the front and sides.
 These muscles help with twisting and bending forward.
 Too much coughing, lifting heavy objects, or sudden jerking movements can sometimes cause a muscle strain in the abdomen.
 This causes pain that is worse when you move.
-The area may also feel tender or look swollen and bruised.
+The area may also feel sore.
+Or it may look swollen and bruised.

 Apply an ice pack over the injured area for 15 to 20 minutes every 3 to 6 hours.
 Do this for the first 24 to 48 hours.
-You can make an ice pack by filling a plastic bag that seals at the top with ice cubes and then wrapping it with a thin towel.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag with a thin towel before using.
 Be careful not to injure your skin with the ice treatments.
-Ice should never be applied directly to skin.
-Continue the use of ice packs for relief of pain and swelling as needed.
-After 48 hours, apply heat (warm shower or warm bath) for 15 to 20 minutes several times a day, or alternate ice and heat.
+Never apply ice directly to skin.
+Keep using ice packs to ease pain and swelling as needed.
+After 48 to 72 hours, or as directed by your healthcare provider, apply heat (warm shower or warm bath) for 15 to 20 minutes a few times a day.
+Or switch off between ice and heat.

-You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-If you have liver or kidney disease, a stomach ulcer or gastrointestinal bleeding, talk with your healthcare provider before using these medicines.
+Use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
+Nonsteroidal anti-inflammatory drugs (NSAIDS) may work better than acetaminophen.
+If you have liver or kidney disease, a stomach ulcer or gastrointestinal bleeding, or take a blood thinner, talk with your healthcare provider before using these medicines.

 Follow up with your healthcare provider, or as advised.